When selecting a Child Restraint System for your child, always:

 For a seat belt to fit properly, the lap belt must lie snugly across the upper thighs, not the stomach.
 The shoulder belt should lie snug across the shoulder and chest and not across the neck or face.
 Children under age 13 must always be properly restrained to minimize the risk of injury in an accident, sudden stop, or sudden maneuver.

-Hyundai Tucson (NX4) 2022-2025 Service Manual: Brake Line
+Hyundai Tucson (NX4) 2022-2025 Service Manual: Components and Components Location

 - Components